 South Africa v England scoreboard

-Port Elizabeth, Jan 19 (AFP) Scores at close of play on the fourth day of the third Test between South Africa and England at St George's Park on Sunday.
+Port Elizabeth, Jan 20 (AFP) Final scoreboard on the fifth day of the third Test between South Africa and England at St George's Park on Monday.
 England, first innings, 499-9 declared

-P Malan c and b Bess 18 Z Hamza c Pope b Bess 10

-A Nortje c Root b Stokes 18 F du Plessis c Pope b Bess 8
+Z Hamza c Buttler b Wood 2 F du Plessis c Pope b Root 36

-H van der Dussen b Bess 24 Q de Kock b Curran 63
+H van der Dussen c Pope b Root 10 Q de Kock c Wood b Root 3

-K Rabada c Wood b Broad 1 D Paterson not out 0
+K Rabada c Broad b Wood 16 A Nortje b Bess 5

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)